-Applications for 2015-16 child care Repairs and Maintenance (Health and Safety) funding will be reviewed on an on-going basis as they are received by the Ministry.
-First Nations will receive notification regarding the status of their health and safety application within 20 business days of the Ministry receiving the completed application.
+Applications for 2016-17 child care Repairs and Maintenance (Health and Safety) funding will be reviewed on an on-going basis as they are received by the ministry.

+First Nations will receive notification regarding the status of their health and safety application within 20 business days of the ministry receiving the completed application.

-If your First Nation or TPAs applied before February 27, 2015 and was approved for funding, this amount would have been included on your original 2015-16 child care service agreement.
-If your First Nation was approved for Repairs and Maintenance (Health and Safety) funding after this date, an approval letter as well as an amendment to your child care service agreement will be sent to you by email.
+If your First Nation or TPAs applied before March 11, 2016 and was approved for funding, this amount would have been included on your original 2016-17 service agreement.
+If your First Nation was approved for Repairs and Maintenance (Health and Safety) funding after this date, an approval letter as well as an amendment to your service agreement will be sent to you by email.

-EXPENDITURE REQUIREMENTS, INCLUDING TIMELINES, FOR REPAIRS AND MAINTENANCE (HEALTH AND SAFETY) FUNDING must be completed by March 31, 2016.
-In addition, any health and safety funding received in the 2015-16 fiscal year must be spent by March 31, 2016.
-Health and safety funding can only be used to cover costs incurred between April 1, 2015 and March 31, 2016.
+EXPENDITURE REQUIREMENTS, INCLUDING TIMELINES, FOR REPAIRS AND MAINTENANCE (HEALTH AND SAFETY) FUNDING

+Health and safety funding can only be used to address health and safety requirements in licensed child care centres and/or licensed home child care agencies.
+Per the approval letter and the Program Description Schedule of the service agreement, health and safety projects must be completed by March 31, 2017.
+In addition, any health and safety funding received in the 2016-17 fiscal year must be spent by March 31, 2017.
+Health and safety funding can only be used to cover costs incurred between April 1, 2016 and March 31, 2017.